Aiven-Open/klaw-docs/docs/docs/HowTo/installation/run-docker.md

 ## Klaw Docker Scripts

-Klaw also provides Docker scripts that can be downloaded from the project\'s GitHub repository.
+Klaw also provides Docker scripts that can be downloaded from the project's GitHub repository.
 These scripts include a README file that explains how to build and deploy the latest version of Klaw.
 You can find these scripts at
 <https://github.com/aiven/klaw/tree/main/docker-scripts>.